ElecAS

 Copper is the default in Australia.
 Aluminium is offered for large mains and submains (typically 70 mm² and above) where weight and cost favour it, but it has only ~60% of copper’s conductivity, cold-flows under terminal pressure, oxidises and reacts galvanically with copper.
 The calculator restricts the insulation menu to V-75, X-90 and R-90 when aluminium is selected because the 110 °C products are only manufactured in copper.

-R-110 elastomeric is the calculator’s fire-rated option (R-HF-110 / R-E-110 halogen-free elastomeric circuit-integrity cables).
-When the section is flagged as essential safety the Insulation Auto rule resolves to R-110 directly.
+R-110 elastomeric is the calculator’s fire-rated option (R-HF-110 / R-E-110 halogen-free elastomeric circuit-integrity cables) — pick it manually from the Insulation selector for essential-services sections.
 Construction Auto resolves to multi-core up to 95 mm² and single-core from 120 mm² upwards, with the earth integral by default.

 Derating and installation methods

-Switch the Apply Derating toggle on and the four AS/NZS 3008.1.1 correction factors fold in automatically: k1 for ambient air or soil temperature (Tables 25 and 27), k2 for grouping of circuits (Tables 22 to 24), k3 for soil thermal resistivity on buried cables (Table 28), and k4 for depth of burial (Table 29).
+Switch the Apply Derating toggle on and the four AS/NZS 3008.1.1 correction factors fold in automatically: k1 for ambient air or soil temperature (Tables 3.44 and 3.45), k2 for grouping of circuits (Tables 3.33 to 3.43), k3 for soil thermal resistivity on buried cables (Table 3.48), and k4 for depth of burial (Tables 3.46 and 3.47).
 Their product is the Total Derating Factor shown in the configuration panel — typically between 0.5 and 1.0 in real installations.

 AS/NZS 3008.1.1 publishes the entire buried current carrying capacity table at a reference resistivity of 1.2 K·m/W. Most moist Australian soils sit around 1.5 K·m/W, dry sandy soils run 2.0 to 2.5 K·m/W, and crushed-rock or thermally enhanced sand can go below 1.0 K·m/W. Use the geotechnical report value or 1.5 K·m/W as a conservative default.